 Your now need to get your small sponge roller & painters tray, ready for the next phase.
 Before grouting your slate tiles you must seal them.
 So pour some sealer that you have been supplied with in to the painters tray & then lightly seal your slate tiles.

-By sealing your slate tiles you are blocking the pours of the stone, this will then enable the grout to float over the pin head sized holes on the stone & not stick within the pours, the grout should now be easily removed when it is applied & you are now ready for grouting the slate tiles.
+By sealing your slate tiles you are blocking the pores of the stone, this will then enable the grout to float over the pin head sized holes on the stone & not stick within the pores, the grout should now be easily removed when it is applied & you are now ready for grouting the slate tiles.

 A Tip For You